city-super/BungeeNeRF/README.md

 ```

 ## Data
-Download datasets from: [Google Drive](https://drive.google.com/drive/folders/1ybq-BuRH0EEpcp5OZT9xEMi-Px1pdx4D?usp=sharing) and unzip `multiscale_google_56Leonard.zip` and `multiscale_google_Transamerica.zip` to `data` dir.
+Two pre-processed data can be download from: [Google Drive](https://drive.google.com/drive/folders/1ybq-BuRH0EEpcp5OZT9xEMi-Px1pdx4D?usp=sharing).
+Unzip `multiscale_google_56Leonard.zip` and `multiscale_google_Transamerica.zip` to `data` dir.
 These two folders contain rendered images and processed camera poses.
 We also offer two .eps files that can be loaded into [Google Earth Studio](https://earth.google.com/studio/).
 You can adjust camera trajectory and render the most updated views for yourself.
-The appearance of cities are always updated in GES :) We recommend reading [3D Camera Export](https://earth.google.com/studio/docs/advanced-features/3d-camera-export/) for more camera configuration.
+The appearance of cities are always updated in GES :).
+We recommend reading [3D Camera Export](https://earth.google.com/studio/docs/advanced-features/3d-camera-export/) and [FAQs](https://www.google.com/earth/studio/faq/) for camera configuration and permitted usages.

 ![panel](imgs/panel.png)